AmitGoenka/nyTimes/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] On re-selection of filters in the same session, transferring the user's previous filter selection from the articles search screen to the filter screen so that user does not have do it all over again!

 ## Video Walkthrough